What Is Frame Damage On A Car?

 removing car scratches and dents

 The truth of the matter is that there is no set range for frame damage repair costs.
-It all depends on the extent of the damage.
+It all depends on the severity of the damage.

 Take a damaged rear quarter panel, for instance.
-If it’s as simple as removing the dent, repairs may run between $500-$1,000.
+If it’s as uncomplicated as removing the dent, repairs may run between $500-$1,000.

-However, if the harm is substantial, repairing it may require that entire sections be replaced, which means cutting off the old and welding on the new.
-Then, industrial machines are used to stretch your car back to its original shape.
+However, if the harm is significant, repairing it may require that entire sections be replaced, which means cutting off the old and welding on the new.
+Then, industrial machines are used to stretch your car back to its original form.

 What Does Frame Damage Mean To You?